Copa Vacía: Background and release

 Following the release of "Shakira: Bzrp Music Sessions, Vol. 53" with Bizarrap and "TQG" with Karol G, Shakira confirmed that she had a song with Manuel Turizo titled "Copa Vacía", set to be released later in 2023.
-Several weeks later, images of the music video began to leak.
+In February, the song's cover art leaked, while in March, images of the music video began to leak.
 Rumors started circulating that the song would be released soon and it was expected that it would be in April 2023, since Manuel Turizo has his birthday in that month.
 However, due to the massive leaks, the song was not released then.
 Plans were eventually scrapped in favor of the release of Shakira's single "Acróstico" on May 12, 2023.

 On June 9, 2023, the singer shared a photo of herself as a mermaid on her social media that says "You want thingamabobs?
 I got twenty...".
 On June 15, she shared a new preview of the song.

 The single was announced on June 19, scheduled to be released on June 29, 2023.
 She also announced that the duo "made a movie", referring to the music video.